**AUTHOR PEEK** Interview with Diana Layne

 8. Tell us about your next book & when is it being published?

-BE SURE TO COME BACK to read an excerpt from Diana’s novel, THE GOOD DAUGHTER, on Wednesday’s Karen’s Killer Book Bench.
+BE SURE TO COME BACK to read more about Diana and her new release, TRUST NO ONE, on Wednesday’s Karen’s Killer Book Bench!